kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The fact is, with every friendship you make, and every bond of trust you establish, you are shaping the image of America projected to the rest of the world.
-That is so important.
-So when you study abroad, you're actually helping to make America stronger. - Michelle Obama
+    ## If you think you can, you can.
+And if you think you can't, you're right. - Henry Ford